mayaanne/foundations/week-1/git-github-fork-clone-challenge.md

 </figure>

 ## Step 4: Open in Visual Studio
-Visual studio is a text editor you installed during setup.
-Open it and then open the foundations directory you just cloned.
+Visual Studio is a text editor you installed during initial setup.
+You may have also dabbled in other text editors like 'Atom' or 'Sublime Text' but for this course, our editor of choice is Visual Studio (VS).
+Open VS and then open the foundations directory you just cloned.

 <figure>
   <figcaption>